DCEG-workshops/statistical_genetics_workshop/sessions/session_3/supplemental.md

 You can visit the vignette pages for each of these to learn and understand more about the intuition of the methods and find the suitable application for your analysis.

+## Additional colocalization software:

+- HyPrColoc: [Link](https://github.com/jrs95/hyprcoloc) : Colocalization with more than 2 traits/outcomes to choose the best subset of colocalizing outcomes.